EDUCATION: Schools in Kembata-Tembaro

 Azedebo and Fundame

 Beginning in October of 2012, the construction team of the organization began working on two additional schools focused towards preschool and kindergarten students.
 These schools are located next to primary schools in the communities of Azedebo and Fundame.
 In the fall of 2013, 400 preschool and kindergarten students began attending the schools.
 Since then, approximately 60 new students are added to the enrollment of the two schools each year, providing the students with an opportunity to learn the foundations of education and giving them a step-up and a step-ahead for the rest of their primary and secondary education.
+Each school day, students also receive a simple lunch as part of the organization’s food program.

 SPORT FOR DEVELOPMENT